 Magha Puja, in the context of Buddhism, is a day of immense religious importance.
 It commemorates a remarkable event that took place nine months after the Enlightenment of the Buddha.
 On this day, as the Buddhist scriptures narrate, 1,250 enlightened monks, known as Arahants, spontaneously gathered at the Veluvana Bamboo Grove in Rajagriha, present-day Bihar, India, to hear Buddha preach.
 This congregation was not planned or arranged.
 It was a spontaneous gathering, making it even more extraordinary and mystical.

-The Significance of Magha Puja in Buddhism
+The Meaning of Magha Puja in Buddhism

 Magha Puja is a day that celebrates the fundamental principles of Buddhism.
 On this day, Buddha delivered the core teachings of Buddhism, known as the “Ovada Patimokkha,” which outlines the principles of ceasing from all evil, doing what is good, and cleansing one’s mind.
 These teachings form the bedrock of Buddhist philosophy and practice.